Gallopsled/pwntools/docs/source/elf/corefile.rst

    from glob import glob
    from pwn import *

-   # The Linunx kernel won't overwrite an existing corefile, so in case
+   # The Linux kernel won't overwrite an existing corefile, so in case
    # some other part of the doctests caused a segfault and core dump,
    # we need to get rid of it before our tests run.
    #